-The Company adopted the Uncertain Tax Positions provisions of ASC 740 - Income Taxes on January 1, 2009, which required management to determine whether tax positions of the Company are more likely than not to be sustained upon examination, including resolution of any related appeals or litigation processes, based on the technical merits of the position.
-For tax positions meeting the more likely than not threshold, the tax amount recognized in the consolidated balance sheet is reduced by the largest benefit that has greater than fifty percent likelihood of being realized upon ultimate settlement with the relevant taxing authorities.
+The Company adopted the Uncertain Tax Positions ("UTP") provisions of ASC 740 - Income Taxes ("ASC 740") on January 1, 2009, which required management to determine whether a tax position of the Company is more likely than not to be sustained upon examination, including resolution of any related appeals or litigation processes, based on the technical merits of the position.
+For tax positions meeting the more likely than not threshold, the tax amount recognized in the balance sheet is reduced by the largest benefit that has greater than fifty percent likelihood of being realized upon ultimate settlement with the relevant taxing authorities.